Leh Palace- Once the Residence of Royals in Ladakh

 Again the zigzag, low lying corridors behaved no less than a maze to us.
 Indeed, I and Tashi were lost in our own direction and simultaneously were searching for each other.
 Here we saw a huge naturally lit room i.e. Hall of Public Audience, now used as an exhibition hall by ASI.
 There were several murals and paintings in the room.
 Some of them appeared to be more than 500- 600 years old and were now in dwindling state.

-Level 6 – The Royal Apartment
+Level Six – The Royal Apartment

-Level 7- The Last Courtyard
+Level Seven- The Last Courtyard

-The steep stairs from Level 6 took us to another higher level of courtyard, offering most thrilling panoramas of Leh city.
+The steep stairs from Level 6 took us to another higher level of the courtyard, offering the most thrilling panoramas of Leh city.
 The views were so contrasting that probably one can get confused looking at his own pictures.
 If one side of the Leh city is painted in green, the other side is probably painted in the dun shades and the front had a tint of both.

-From here, you also get a perfect view of Tsemo Namgyal Castle, built by King Tashi Namgyal in 16th century.
+From here, you also get a perfect view of Tsemo Namgyal Castle, built by King Tashi Namgyal in the 16th century.

 Level 8 and Level 9 of Leh Palace

 The last two levels 8 and 9 looked more broken down as compared to the rest levels and were closed for the public.
-The Guard sitting at 7th level told us that probably these levels also had been the royal rooms used for their own living.
+The Guard sitting at the 7th level told us that probably these levels also had been the royal rooms used for their own living.

 Level 1 and 2